California pension system invested more than $490 million in Chinese state-owned companies: report

 He previously called on CalPERS to divest from Turkish companies over a refusal to recognize the Armenian genocide.
 And in urging divestment from tobacco companies, he said the state pension system would be "investing in death."

-In a statement to Fox News, San Francsico Mayor Kevin Faulconer blasted Newsom's administration.
+In a statement to Fox News, former San Diego Mayor Kevin Faulconer blasted Newsom's administration.

 "It's outrageous that Gavin Newsom's administration would allow hundreds of millions of dollars from California's pension system to be invested into the totalitarian Chinese communist government's entities," said Faulconer, a Republican whose running to replace Newsom.
 "This demands immediate answers from Newsom and further shows why he can no longer be trusted to lead.
 We are going to recall him on September 14 and I look forward to cleaning up this mess when I am elected Governor."